blarney-lang/blarney/README.md

     ]
 ```

-Here, the `match` function represents a case expression with a case
+Here, the `match` function represents a case statement with a case
 subject and a list of case alternatives.
 Each case alternative
 contains a pattern on the left-hand-side and a function on the
 right-hand-side.
 In a pattern, the macro `Lit(n,x)` matches an
-`n`-bit string containing the value `x`, whereas `Var(n)` matches an
+`n`-bit string containing the value `x`, whereas `Var(n)` matches
-`n`-bit string and passes it as an argument to the right-hand-side
+*any* `n`-bit string and passes it as an argument to the
-function.
-The `<>` combinator composes patterns sequentially.
-To use
+right-hand-side function.
+The `<>` combinator composes patterns
-the `Lit` and `Var` macros, one needs to `#include <BitPat.h>`.
+sequentially.
+To use the `Lit` and `Var` macros, one needs to
+`#include <BitPat.h>`.

 The `BitPat` library provides strong static typing.
 For example, if
 the type signatures of `add` and `addi` are omitted, then they will be
 inferred by the type checker.

 Our second library, `BitScan`, is more powerfull but at the cost of
 being dynamically typed rather than statically typed.
-This means that
+This means we
+loose type-inference of the right-hand-side function, and any width
-any error will be displayed at circuit-generation time rather than
+error will be displayed at circuit-generation time rather than
-compile-time, and the error message may not be as helpful as the
+compile-time.
+In addition, the error message may not be as helpful as
-corresponding one provided by `BitPat`.
+the corresponding one provided by `BitPat`.
 To illustrate `BitScan`,
 let's add the RISC-V `sw` (store-word) instruction to our decoder:

 ```hs